 The Alaska Birth Certificate Request Form is a PDF document requiring Adobe Acrobat Reader 7.0 or higher.
 If you do not have Adobe Acrobat Reader installed on your computer, download the free software now.

-You may request certificates in person at our Juneau, Anchorage, or Fairbanks Offices.
+You may request certificates in person at our Juneau and Anchorage Offices.
 Many requests made at our offices can be processed while you wait.
 Click on the respective city name to obtain the address, phone number and directions.

 PLEASE READ THESE INSTRUCTIONS CAREFULLY.